 An important consideration for you if you are attempting to make a decision between a local anesthetic and full sedation involves the potential difficulty involved in removing some impacted wisdom teeth.
 While some can be removed easily, others are stubborn and very difficult for the surgeon to extract because of impaction.
 An impacted tooth has grown into or around another bone mass in the jaw making the process more difficult and potentially uncomfortable for the patient.

-After a surgery is complete, there will typically be swelling and discomfort for a few days.
-Pain medication is most often prescribed for after the surgery and for most people this will be a necessary component to their recovery.
+After the surgery is complete, there will typically be swelling and discomfort for a few days.
+Pain medication is most often prescribed after the surgery and for most people, this will be a necessary component to their recovery.
 There may even be some swelling after the surgery.